7 Surprisingly Painful Truths About your First Offense OWI in Wisconsin

 Usually if you are convicted of an Operating While Intoxicated as a first offense charge in Wisconsin, the fine amount, which is technically a forfeiture amount, is between $150.00 and $300.00.
 Then come the court costs and surcharges.
 This brings the total up to somewhere around $700.00–$1,000.00 in immediate costs.

 If you are convicted of a drunk driving first offense in Wisconsin you will be facing a mandatory AODA assessment (Alcohol and Other Drug Assessment).
 With your mandatory treatment, this will be at least several hundred, sometimes even thousands, of dollars out of pocket.
 Your existing auto insurance will need to be replaced with Wisconsin’s high-risk auto insurance, more commonly known as SR-22 insurance.
 This can sometimes double, triple, or even quadruple the rates you are paying right now.
+Just filing as a high risk driver can lead to higher fees.
 While you will not have that auto insurance forever, do not think for one moment the insurance company will just forget that you had a drunk driving conviction.
 You will be facing years of significantly higher insurance rates, meaning thousands of dollars more out of pocket.

 Depending on the specifics of your case, and the strength of your attorney, you may not only have the above amounts to deal with but also an ignition interlock device.
 This device is something that is typically installed in the steering column of any car that is titled or registered in your name and usually runs $1,000.00 or more per year of use.
 For people who are married and in a two car household, there is another $2,000.00 or more before we even really get started.
 If there are any equipment issues, such as breakages or installation problems, expect additional charges that could run into the thousands of dollars.
 Keep in mind that you will not be allowed to get a driver’s license without first showing proof to the Department of Transportation that you successfully installed an ignition interlock device, if it’s part of your court order, in any vehicle that is titled or registered in your name.
 Driving your car without one: don't even think about it.
 The penalties for being caught, for operating a motor vehicle without an ignition interlock device if you are required to do so, include state criminal charges that could expose you to months, possibly even a year, of jail time and include many thousands of dollars of even more fines.